mooseyscountrygarden.com » Foliage Plants« Euphorbia | Golden Hop »

 I planted it under the back fence, and started to worry.
 Would it survive the winter frosts?
 How big would it grow?
 The chains of bluey green leaves reminded me of a succulent, and I didn't totally trust the fence to give enough frost protection.

-Now two years later Euphorbia Myrsinites is sprawling upwards, and the tips of its leaves have a pinkish flush.
-It's taken on a slightly grotesque Dr Zeuss look, and I think I preferred it when it was short and squat and new.
+Now years later Euphorbia Myrsinites is still sprawling outwards, and the tips of its leaves have a pinkish flush.
+It's taken on a slightly grotesque Dr Zeuss look.

 However, I will forgive this Euphorbia for being a little scruffy, simply because it is a Euphorbia, and this is a plant group which I'm trying to get to know better.
 As foliage plants all Euphorbias have subtleties, and nothing seems to eat them.